-Names and Pronouns: I will gladly honor your request to call you by a name that differs from school records as well as whatever pronouns you use.
+Names and Pronouns: I will cladly honor your request to call you by a name that differs from school records as well as whatever pronouns you use.
 I also understand that we grow and change in how we understand ourselves, therefore appropriate name and pronouns can change during the semester.
 So, please advise me of how to address you whenever you feel comfortable, safe, and ready to do so.
-You can add pronouns to your Canvas account here https://community.canvaslms.com/t5/Student-Guide/How-do-I-select-personal-pronouns-in-my-user-account-as-a/ta-p/456.
+You can add pronouns to your Canvas account here

+HTTPS://community.canvaslms.com/t5/Student-Guide/How-do-I-select-personal- Pronouns-in-my-user-account-as-a/ta-p/456.
 The Pride Alliance office at UNT also offers support and information regarding communication about your name or pronouns.

 UNT Food Pantry: Any current UNT student in need can visit the Food Pantry 8am-6pm Monday-Thursday and 8pm-5pm on Fridays.
-Students will check-in at the Dean of Students

-Office front desk in the Union, Suite 409.
+Students will check-in at the Dean of Students Office front desk in the Union, Suite 409.
 Students may go directly to room 366 from 5PM-6PM, Monday-Thursday.
-Students who visit the food pantry can request to meet with a staff member to discuss any difficulties they may be facing during the hours of 8am-5pm.
-When appropriate, referral to additional campus and/or community resources will be made.
-The Dean of Students Office has established protocols that allow for student confidentiality and dignity to be maintained.
-In addition, there is a pantry located at the Discovery Park Location in the Engineering Library (M130) next to the Career Center, as well as a Food Pantry located at UNT's Frisco campus, which can be accessed by visiting the information desk.
+Students who visit the food pantry can request to meet with a staff member to discuss any difficulties they may be facing DURING THE HOURS OF 8AM-5PM.
+WHEN APPROPRIATE, REFERRAL TO ADDITIONAL CAMPUS AND/OR COMMUNITY RESOURCES WILL BE MADE.
+THE DEAN OF STUDENTS OFFICE HAS ESTABLISHED PROTOCOLS THAT ALLOW FOR STUDENT CONFIDENTIALITY AND DICNITY TO BE MAINTAINED.
+IN ADDITION, THERE IS A PANTRY LOCATED AT THE DISCOVERY PARK LOCATION IN THE ENGINEERING LIBRARY (M130) NEXT TO THE CAREER CENTER, AS WELL AS A FOOD PANTRY LOCATED AT UNT'S FRISCO CAMPUS, WHICH CAN BE ACCESSED BY VISITING THE INFORMATION DESK.
 YOU CAN'T LEARN IF YOU ARE HUNGRY!

 NEED TECHNICAL HELP/TECHNICAL ASSISTANCE?
-Contact the UNT IT Helpdesk!
+CONTACT THE UNT IT HELPDESKI

-Phone: 940-565-2324

-E-Mail: helpdesk@unt.edu

-Location: Sage Hall, Room 130
+PHONE:940-565-2324E-Mail:HELPDESK@UNT.EDULOCATION:SACE HALL, ROOM 130